lski/lski-request/README.md

 - merge

     A deep extend function, doesnt do anything fancy, just overrides or adds a property on the current object with the equivalent on the merging object.

 - isFunction

-    Function that accepts a varible and does a simple check to see if it is a callable function.
+    Does a simple check to see if a value is a callable function.

+- isDate

+    Does a simple check to see if a value is a Date object

+- isArray

+    Does a simple check to see if a value is an Array (Not an array like object e.g. arguments)

 ## Extending

 As it uses promises it is easy to extend the functionality of the api.
 The easiest way is to store the current send function and then replace it with a wrapper function that calls the original function internally.
 That allows you to catch the promise before returning it.
 Alternatively you can simply wrap the api in a service layer and set the options within that layer.

 I will attempt to provide an example when I can.

+## Support

+Tested against:

+- IE8+
+- Firefox
+- Chrome
+- Android
+- Opera

 ## Dependancies